easydatapy/easytxt/README.rst

 **exclude_css**

-In cases that we provide html string, we can through ``exclude_css`` parameter limit from which html node text would be extracted.
+In cases that we provide html string, we can through ``exclude_css`` parameter limit from which html nodes would be excluded from parsing.

     >>> test_text = '<p>Some sentence</p> <ul><li>* Easy <b>HD</b> camera </li></ul>'
     >>> pt = parse_text(test_text, exclude_css=['p', 'b'])